svermeulen/vim-easyclip/README.md

     nmap <c-f> <plug>EasyClipSwapPasteForward
     nmap <c-d> <plug>EasyClipSwapPasteBackwards

+Or to use `gs` for substitute include the following:

+    nmap <silent> gs <plug>SubstituteOverMotionMap
+    nmap gss <plug>SubstituteLine
+    xmap gs p

-For reference, see the bottom of the file with the name of the operation you wish to remap (vim-easy-clip/autoload/substitute.vim / move.vim / yank.vim /etc.)
+For reference, or other kinds of mappings, see the bottom of the file with the name of the operation you wish to remap (vim-easy-clip/autoload/substitute.vim / move.vim / yank.vim /etc.)

 ### Default Key Mappings ###